 1. half of loan at the start of the quarter

-2. remaining half of loan at mid-point of quarter (November 6 for Fall Quarter 2013)
+2. remaining half of loan at mid-point of quarter (May 7 for Spring Quarter 2014)

 Green River's Federal School Code 003780

 The Financial Aid Office is closed for file processing all day on Wednesday and Thursday.